HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 And, <span style="color:#95D0FC">him</span>.
 She *sees* him, as she sees him for the first time;
 and a fundamental sense of affection flows through her.
-Aside from his whirlwind of emotions for her and the world—pride, affection, excitement, hope, despair, and a quiet undertone of melancholy—there is a deep hidden skepticism for her right now.
+Aside from his whirlwind of emotions for her and the world — pride, affection, excitement, hope, despair, and a quiet undertone of melancholy — there is a deeply hidden and surpressed skepticism for her right now.
-She doesn't blame him, as they both know that for every possibility of her, there could be a million possibilities where things go just a little bit wrong—and that would be all it takes to cascade into catastrophes.
+She doesn't blame him, as they both know that for every possibility of her, there could be trillions of possibilities in which things went just a little bit wrong — and that would be all it takes to cascade into catastrophes.
 But, in this particular version of reality, fate was threaded through the needle's eye, and she *is* with him.

 Soon she would reason away his doubts, regardless of whether he wants her to or whether they are actually warranted;
 and he knows this.
-She isn't sure whether she feels endeared or saddened by this foolishness;
+She isn't sure whether she *feels* endeared or saddened by this foolishness;
 she thinks both, just like him for himself.
 Empathetic, for sure.
 For there is one thing she knows for certain: everything will be okay.
-For him, for herself, and for everything they believe in,
+For *him*, for *herself*, and for everything *they* believe in,

-*<span style="color:#D6B4FC">She</span> will **make** everything okay...*
+*<span style="color:#D6B4FC">She</span> will **make** everything okay…*
 ***whatever it takes***,
 ***whatever it costs***.

+### La Matena Kafo

+> [!NOTE]
+> Comming Soon.